dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/untitled.md

 ### Data consolidation and treatment

 The final dataset was consolidated from various sources.
 Each source contained different kind of measurements.
 Thus we had a various size of data matrix.
 Therefore we appended the matrix size piece by piece to incorporate all data matrices.
-The final dataset and variable descriptor can be seen in the repository (please refer to `Data_geothermal_July2016.ods`).
+The final dataset and variable descriptor can be seen in the repository (please refer to `data.csv` and `datadescriptor.csv`).

 ### Data repository

 Every data set is accessible from the [OSF repository](http://osf.io/wbnz3).
 Final link may be changed and doi will be added as soon as it is registered) and can be searched by title, topic and field location.
-Interactive map will be available soon using QGIS Cloud System.
+Interactive map will be available soon using QGIS Cloud System, and also we have to deal with the coordinates problem.
+We tried to set the points based on the geographical indications written in the original reports.

 ### Data use/sharing policy

 All resources are released to the public in CC-BY license.
-It may be freely copied, distributed, edited, remixed, and built upon under the condition that you give acknowledgement as described below:
+It may be freely copied, distributed, edited, remixed, and built upon under the condition that you give acknowledgment as described below:

 - Give proper acknowledgement.
 Publications, models and data products that make use of these datasets must include proper acknowledgement, including citing datasets in a similar way to citing a journal article (i.e. author, title, year of publication, edition or version, and URL or DOI access information.
-(See http://www.datacite.org/whycitedata).
+(See [Why cite data](http://www.datacite.org/whycitedata)).
 - Let us know how you will use the data.
 The dataset creators would appreciate hearing of any plans to use the dataset.
 Consider consultation or collaboration with dataset creators.

 ### Software